jaydennleemc/WhatsApp-APIs/README.md

   - `message` or `msg` (required): Message content (max 4096 characters)
 - **Response**: Message sent confirmation with message ID
 - **Future Enhancement**: Media/file upload support planned

+## Updated Features

+### 1. Modern Authentication UI with Tailwind CSS
+- Complete redesign of the authentication page (`index.html`)
+- Responsive layout with Tailwind CSS styling
+- Animated elements and visual indicators
+- Improved user experience with clear instructions
+- Fixed header and footer for consistent navigation

+### 2. QR Code Availability System
+- New endpoint `/auth/qrcode/availability` to check if QR code is ready
+- Client-side polling for QR code availability
+- Loading state shown while QR code is generating
+- Eliminates confusion with example QR codes
+- Only displays actual QR code when available from the WhatsApp client

+### 3. Fixed Header and Footer
+- Header fixed at the top of the page
+- Footer fixed at the bottom of the page
+- Improved navigation experience
+- Better content spacing with padding adjustments
+- Consistent UI elements accessible at all times

+### 4. Enhanced User Experience
+- Initial loading state with spinner animation
+- Clear status messages throughout the authentication process
+- Better error handling and user feedback
+- Improved visual design with WhatsApp-inspired color scheme

 ## Architecture